ghuitster/secret-santa/README.md

 # secret-santa
 A fun little secret Santa project I was doing last year

+Create a config.py file with the following variables:
+* mailServer = ''; what mail server to connect to
+* fromAddress = ''; the account to connect to the mail server with and send email from
+* mailPassword = ''; the password of the account to connect to the mail server
+* family = 'testing1'; the name of the family to generate results for
+* participants = [{'Name': '', 'Email': ''}]; who to include in the process
+* spouses = {'': ''};  pairs of married people
+* sendEmail = False; whether we should send an email or not
+* priorYearsFileNames = ['']; the prior year file names to look at for processing

+Example:

 ```
-sudo apt install python3-venv
-python3 -m venv venv
-. venv/bin/activate
-pip install --upgrade pip
-pip install wheel
-pip install -r requirements.txt
-gunicorn main:app
+mailPassword = 'Password'
+mailServer = 'smtp.somewhere.com'
+fromAddress = 'reply@example.com'
+family = 'testing1'
+participants = [
+    {'Name': 'Nobody', 'Email': 'nobody@example.com'},
+    {'Name': 'Someone', 'Email': 'someone@example.com'},
+    {'Name': 'Who', 'Email': 'who@example.com'},
+    {'Name': 'What', 'Email': 'what@example.com'}
+]
+spouses = {'Someone': 'Who'}
+sendEmail = False
+priorYearsFileNames = ['testing.json']
 ```

-I also used parts of https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04 and this section https://docs.ghost.org/api/ghost-cli/knowledgebase/#ssl-for-additional-domains for setup

-Also create a config.py file with the following variables:
-* mailServer; what mail server to connect to
-* fromAddress; the account to connect to the mail server with and send email from
-* mailPassword; the password of the account to connect to the mail server
+Then run the main.py file
+`python3 main.py`